 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by Harper on March 23, 2010 in hardcover and has 338 pages.
+This historical mystery is a hardcover edition that was published by Harper on March 23, 2010 and has 338 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour

 Seventh in the Maisie Dobbs historical mystery series and revolving around Maisie, a young woman who rose from the servant class to be a psychologist and investigator.
 This story is set in April 1932 in London.
 And really, I’d give this a “7”!

 In 2011, The Mapping of Love and Death won the Bruce Alexander Memorial Historical Mystery Award.

 Oh.
 My.
 God.
 This story is such a mess of emotion, from the loss of such a promising life, the death of someone important to so many, and the promise of the most amazing future with possibilities in romance, Maisie’s work, and her future.

 I am most grateful to Winspear for how she ended it as it tempered the loss.
 Oh, I still cried…and am still crying as I write this review.
 And yet, the hope that lives on…*laughing a little*…and the question of what the future will bring (!) has me chomping at the bit to get on to A Lesson in Secrets to find out what happens next.
 Damn you, Winspear for leaving me in such doubt!